-7.16 The scale and proportions of a new storefront shall be similar to those seen historically.

-First floors shall be taller than upper floors.

-7.17 Window patterns in storefronts shall be similar to those seen historically.

-The area of transparent material shall be roughly equal to what is seen historically.

-7.18 Alternative designs that are contemporary interpretations of traditional storefronts may be considered.

-- Modern designs that use traditional elements are appropriate. - The new design shall continue to convey the character of typical storefronts, including the transparent character of the display window.
+- 7.16 The scale and proportions of a new storefront shall be similar to those seen historically. - First floors shall be taller than upper floors. - 7.17 Window patterns in storefronts shall be similar to those seen historically. - The area of transparent material shall be roughly equal to what is seen historically. - 7.18 Alternative designs that are contemporary interpretations of traditional storefronts may be considered. - Modern designs that use traditional elements are appropriate. - The new design shall continue to convey the character of typical storefronts, including the transparent character of the display window.

-storefront including kickplate and
+A contemporary interpretation of a storefront including kickplate and canopy, which is appropriate.